MichaelCurrin/learn-to-code/learn-bash/tutorials/git/mergeRepos.md

 2. Prepare oldRepoA for merging

-    This step is optional.

-    Follow this step if you want to oldRepoA to be in its own dir called oldRepoA in the newRepoA and if you prefer to do the moving before the merge.
+    This step is optional but is recommended.
+It ensures the contents of repo oldRepoA are moved to its own directory named oldRepoA.
+This is especially useful to do _before_ the merge, since any files with shared names across the repos (e.g. README.md) will be placed in separate directories so they will not conflict.

     ```bash
     $ git clone git@github.com:myUsername/oldRepoA.git